yonas-fsaha/order-summary-component/README.md

 ## Building your project

 Feel free to use any workflow that you feel comfortable with.
-Below is a suggested process,
 ## Deploying your project